-Back when I was living with my best friend in college, I just couldn’t manage a lot of supposedly basic life things.
-And y’know it was the little stuff – doing the dishes, getting up off the couch more than once a day.
-Yeah, even I thought it was weird; Having such trouble with things as ‘easy’ as taking care of myself, my home, my needs.
+Back when I was living with my best friend in college, I just couldn’t manage a lot of basic life activities.
+And you know it was the little stuff – doing the dishes, getting up off the couch more than once a day.
+Yeah, even I thought it was weird.
+Having such trouble with things as easy as taking care of myself, my home, my needs.

 We can enjoy holidays–and life–when we remember that things often do not go according to plan.
 Understanding and accepting this fact does not mean we have to like it–even if it is incredibly liberating to know that it’s okay if we don’t know the words to O Christmas Tree.